-Standard Plans and BH I/DD Tailored Plans are required to meet several performance and reporting thresholds (which may be met through hybrid reporting where appropriate) to remain in compliance with Department contract provisions.
+Department contract provisions.
 Failure to achieve these minimum performance thresholds may result in sanctions.
-Additionally, there are a number of priority areas where the Department will encourage plans to perform beyond compliance thresholds through a uniquely designed withhold program, in which a portion of each plan's capitation rate is withheld and paid when the plan meets reasonably achievable performance targets.
-The Department is planning to launch a withhold program in Contract Year 3.
+Additionally, the Department may encourage plans to perform beyond compliance thresholds through a withhold program, in which a portion of each plan's capitation rate is withheld and paid when the plan meets reasonably achievable performance targets on priority measures.
+The Department may launch a withhold program for Standard Plans as soon as Contract Year 3, which begins July 2023.

-In accordance with the requirements set forth in 42 CFR 438.6 and the Department's goal to advance the withhold program to focus on key performance improvement areas over time, the withhold payment opportunities outlined in Figures 4 and 5 below are included in the first year of the plan withhold program.
 (Per S.L.
 2018-49, the withhold program cannot be initiated until at least 18 months after managed care launch.)
+Potential timing for Tailored Plan withholds is under development.

-Because managed care contracting occurs in the state fiscal year and quality measure reporting occurs in the calendar year, quality measure performance will be attributed to contract years on an offset basis, shown in Figures 4 and 5.
-These figures show the timing of withhold programs for both Standard Plans and BH I/DD Tailored Plans.
+In accordance with the requirements set forth in 42 CFR 438.6 and the Department's goal to advance the withhold program to focus on key performance improvement areas over time, the areas outlined in Table 7 may be included in the withhold program.
+Because managed care contracting occurs in the state fiscal year and quality measure reporting occurs in the calendar year, quality measure performance will be attributed to contract years on an offset basis, shown in Figure 4.
+The earliest quality measurement year that could be subject to withholds is 2024.
+Pending feasibility, withholds may apply for operational or other non-quality measures starting in July 2023, because these measures do not need to be assessed according to a calendar measurement year.
+This figure shows the timing of potential withhold programs for Standard Plans.

 Figure 4.
-Standard Plan Withhold Timeline
+Potential Withhold Program Timeline